impresariowill/card-dealer/README.md

 http://192.168.1.123:6954/index.html

-You can play around with page, but probably you would want to play with others, so you need to host a room first
+You can play around with the page alone, but probably you would want to play with others, so you need to host a room first

 HOSTING A ROOM